DanNBullock/wma/README.md

 ## Output

--classification:  A structure whose "names" field correspond to the names of the various fiber tracts that were segmented in this function.
-                  The index field contains a vector (with as many values as the source whole brain tractogram) that features a number for those streamline indexes which were identified as being part of a segmented tract.
-                  The numeral corresponds to the index of the corresponding name in list of names under the "names" field.
+-classification:  A structure whose *names* field correspond to the names of the various fiber tracts that were segmented in this function.
+The *index* field contains a vector (with as many values as the source whole brain tractogram) that features a number for those streamline indexes which were identified as being part of a segmented tract.
+The numeral corresponds to the index of the corresponding name in list of names under the *names* field.

 ### Dependencies